Amsterdam-Internships/Text_Simplification/README.md

 ## Usage
-To Run the pipeline the script expects evaluation data to be uploaded: original sentences: NMT-Data/Eval_Medical_Dutch_C_Dutch_S/NL_test_org simplified sentences: NMT-Data/Eval_Medical_Dutch_C_Dutch_S/NL_test_simp
+To Run the pipeline the script expects evaluation data to be uploaded: <br>

-The pipeline script also expects some reference sentences in order to extract useful sentences from the opensubtitles domain, by default these sentences are taken from the original sentences in the evaluation data.
-If you wish to change this you can do so in the run_pipeline.sh file by changing reference_file argument in the following line:
+Original sentences: NMT-Data/Eval_Medical_Dutch_C_Dutch_S/NL_test_org <br>
+Simplified sentences: NMT-Data/Eval_Medical_Dutch_C_Dutch_S/NL_test_simp

+In many of our experiments we use in-domain data, extracted from the Opensubtitles corpus on the basis of similarity to a reference corpus.
+To generate these in-domain data use the following script.

-    python scripts/extract_sentences.py --reference_file NMT-Data/Eval_Medical_Dutch_C_Dutch_S/NL_test_org
+    python scripts/extract_sentences.py

-Once this is done you can run scripts/run_pipeline.sh (bear in mind that training the models requires a machine with a gpu)
+If you wish to create your own in-domain subset you can substitute the reference_file, as well as tweak other arguments such as encoding_method and num_samples.

-The pipeline script downloads data, processes it, trains the relevant models, performs the simplification and evaluates the simplification.
+By default, the extract_sentences.py script will generate an in-domain medical translation corpora.
+Which is used in many of our pipelines.
+The default pipeline script downloads data, processes it, trains the relevant models, performs the simplification and evaluates the simplification.
+It can be executed using the following script:

 ```
 $ /scripts/run_pipeline.sh
 ```
----

-## How it works

-#TODO!
+Different pipeline setups are available in the scripts folder.

 ---
 ## Acknowledgements
 Our code uses preproccesing scripts from [MT-Preparation](https://github.com/ymoslem/MT-Preparation)